Kristen Morse, Directorwww.centernyc.org

 for more information.

-The Observatory on Latin America (OLA) was founded in 2006 for the purpose of generating multiple narratives and opportunities for public discussion about the new and dynamic processes of reform and renewal in the Western hemisphere.
+The Observatory on Latin America (OLA) was founded with the goal of fostering multiple narratives and opportunities for public discussion about the new, dynamic processes of reform and renewal in the Western hemisphere.
 OLA supports both academic study of and public debate about contemporary political and economic forces and conflicts in the region.
-OLA is equally concerned with generating a public dialogue between people and governments in the United States and Latin America and on understanding the challenges of building social democracy in the emerging global economy of the 21st century.
-The observatory provides opportunities for Latin American leaders to express their views directly to audiences in the United States.
+OLA is equally concerned with generating a public dialogue between people and governments in the United States and Latin America and on developing an understanding the challenges of building social democracy in the global economy of the 21st century.
+The observatory also provides opportunities for Latin American leaders to express their views directly to audiences in the United States.

-Successful social innovation requires enhancing the capabilities of individuals, organizations, and communities to devise effective, just, and sustainable solutions to social and environmental problems.
-The Social Innovation Initiative is a academic partnership designed to provide New School students in all divisions with skills to become versatile change leaders across diverse career pathways and within diverse sectors of society.
-This community of faculty and students engages in curricular and extracurricular educational experiences that address a range of contemporary social and environmental challenges, developing a foundation of understanding about social innovation, a body of applied research, creative and professional practice, and original methods of experiential teaching and learning.
-The initiative is supported by The New School for Public Engagement, Eugene Lang College, and Parsons.
-It was catalyzed by an 2009 invitation from Ashoka University in Japan for The New School to join its Changemaker Campus Initiative.
+Successful social innovation involves helping individuals, organizations, and communities develop the ability to devise effective, just, and sustainable solutions to social and environmental problems.
+The Social Innovation Initiative is an academic partnership designed to provide students in all colleges of The New School with the skills necessary to act as versatile change leaders in a variety of careers and in diverse sectors of society.
+This community of faculty and students engages in curricular and extracurricular educational experiences that address a number of contemporary social and environmental challenges, developing a foundation of understanding about social innovation, a body of applied research, creative and professional practice, and original methods of experiential teaching and learning.
+The initiative is supported by The New School for Public Engagement, Eugene Lang College, and Parsons and was inspired by an 2009 invitation from Ashoka University in Japan to The New School to join its Changemaker Campus Initiative.

-The Vera List Center for Art and Politics was established with an endowment from the late university trustee Vera G. List with a mission to explore the role of art in
+The Vera List Center for Art and Politics was established with an endowment from the late university trustee Vera G. List with the mission of exploring the role of art in

 promoting a civic culture of tolerance and pluralism in the United